Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Equality of Opportunity in Rankings

 \section{Equality of Opportunity in Rankings}

+Throughout, we assume that a machine learning model predicts an outcome $Y$ from available features $X$ resulting in a score $s(X)$ (or simply $s$ for compactness).
+These predictions are used to provide ranked recommendations of people or items where each recommendation is assumed to have a categorical group characteristic $C$ (e.g., protected attribute status).
+Before discussing equality of opportunity for ranking, we will recall the definition of equality of opportunity (\textit{EOpp}) for binary classification \cite{Hardtetal_NIPS2016}.
+In the binary classification context, machine learning models yield a binary prediction $\hat{Y}$ which can but need not be derived from a score $s(X)$.

-We first recall the definition of Equality of Opportunity (\textit{EOpp}) in the context of binary classification \cite{Hardtetal_NIPS2016}. \begin{definition}[\EOpp in classification] A binary predictor satisfies equal opportunity with respect to a (protected) characteristic $C$ and (decision) $\hat{Y}$ if
+\begin{definition}[\EOpp in classification] A binary predictor $\hat{Y}$ satisfies equal opportunity with respect to a (protected) characteristic $C$ if $\hat{Y}$ is independent of $C$ given $Y=1$, that is, In other words, $\hat{Y}$ is independent of $C$ given that $Y=1$. \end{definition}